 "literature review" meta-analysis meta-analyses synthesis syntheses "systematic review"

-Google Scholar and most of our journal databases providers (e.g. EBSCO, ProQuest) and publishers (e.g. Sage, Taylor & Francis) offer an email alerting service to inform you of additions to their database that match a search or a journal you specify.
-RSS feeds for stand-alone RSS feed readers are also frequently available, although these now seem less popular than the integrated email services.
+Google Scholar and most journal database providers (e.g. EBSCO, ProQuest) and publishers (e.g. Sage, Taylor & Francis) offer email alerting services to inform you of new publications that match a search or a journal you specify.

-To set up email search or journal alerts on our major database platforms you first set up a personal account on that platform.
+To set up alerts on our major database platforms you first set up a personal account on that platform.
 For researchers in education at Queen's, the most used platforms are EBSCOhost, ProQuest, Web of Science, APA PsycNET, and Google Scholar.
 Summon does not offer an email alert service.
 For each platform, follow the instructions linked below to set up an email alert service: